Skip to main content

 Telomeres are repetitive sequences of DNA found at the end of the chromosomes that protect them from degradation (a bit like the plastic ends of shoelaces that protect them from fraying).

-Studies have revealed that many diseases result from changes in the non-protein coding sequences of the genome, and learning more about these regions will be vital if we are to realise the full potential of genomic medicine.
+Studies, such as this one from 2015, have revealed that many diseases result from changes in the non-protein coding sequences of the genome.
+Learning more about these regions will be vital if we are to realise the full potential of genomic medicine.

 Key messages